Understanding Medicare Supplemental Insurance – Medigap

 - A Medigap policy is guaranteed renewable and cannot be cancelled due to changes in your health.

 * In some states, Plan F is also offered as a high deductible plan by some insurance companies.
-If you choose this option, you will have to pay a deductible of $2,180 (coinsurance, copayments and deductibles) in 2016 before the policy pays anything.

 ** For Plans K and L, after you meet your out-of-pocket yearly limit and your yearly Part B deductible, the plan pays 100% of covered services for the rest of the calendar year.